kyle9021/pc-graph/examples/jq-rdf-bash.md

-Assuming you'd do the below activity from root directory of this project after running the setup.sh script
+Assuming you'd do the below activity from the root directory of this project after running the setup.sh script
 ## JSON
 First run this: